pavillet/ng2-pickadate/README.md

 ﻿**This is a Angular2-wrapper, to bind the jquery-pickadate.js - datepicker as an angular2-component.**

 This module works with the latest release candidate of Angular 2.0.
+The default styling is the Material-Design from materialize-css.

 ------------
 ##Installation